Modular Construction: The Industrialized Solution for Disaster Recovery

 Modular buildings aren’t temporary boxes.

-Signature employees fastening ceiling system to wall system in modular assembly line.
+Signature employees fastening a ceiling system to a wall system in our modular assembly line.

 Signature Building Systems helped 8 Staten Island families rebuild their homes after Hurricane Sandy.
-The home’s first floor was raised above the flood plains and utilized more hurricane resistant fastening methods that are commonly used in modular construction.
+The homes first level floors were raised above the floodplain and utilize more hurricane resistant fastening methods that are commonly used in modular construction.

 After Hurricane Katrina, the federal Alternative Housing Pilot Program funded thousands of permanent, code-compliant modular cottages across Gulf States.
 A Government Accountability Office report later called them “a cost-effective permanent solution that met or exceeded HUD standards.”